serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Over the last four years, I've been exploring the world of big data, building real-time and batch systems at scale.
 For the last couple of months, I've been building products with serverless architectures here at Glassdoor.

-Given the intersection here of serverless and big data, here are few questions on everyone's mind:
+Given the intersection here of serverless and big data, there were few questions on everyone's mind:

 1) How can we build low latency APIs to server these complex, high dimensional and big datasets which can scale on demand?
-3) Can we fire single query which can construct a nested response from multiple data sources?
+2) Can we fire single query which can construct a nested response from multiple data sources?
-4) Is there an easy way to secure the endpoint, paginate through the data, aggregate the results at scale and what not?
+3) Is there an easy way to secure the endpoint, paginate through the data, aggregate the results at scale and what not?
-5) Can we pay per query execution rather than running fleet of servers?
+4) Can we pay per query execution rather than running fleet of servers?

-The answer?
-GraphQL.
+The answer for us ended up largely being GraphQL.

-> “Engineers like to solve problems.
-If there are no problems handily available, they will create their own problems.” - Scott Adams

-I am sure you have heard it before.
-You might even be, unknowingly, creating more problems than solutions in your application.

-This blog aims to show you one key way you can streamline lots of your work.
-Namely, the beautiful relationship between Serverless and GraphQL.
+This blog aims to show you how you, too, can streamline your existing workflow and handle complexity with ease.
+While I won't be digging deep into specific things Glassdoor was working on, I *will* be showing you a pretty related example that utilizes a mini Twitter clone I made.

-In this post, I’ll cover how to create Serverless GraphQL endpoints using DynamoDB and RDS; we'll wrap it all around a REST API.
+In this post, I’ll cover how to create Serverless GraphQL endpoints using DynamoDB and RDS, which we'll wrap it all around a REST API.

+Ready?
+Awesome.
+Let's go.

 ## What is GraphQL?